patrick-sharp/waypoint.nvim/README.md

 [ ] scope class declaration type annotations
 [ ] figure out why my method of loading other files at startup doesn't work for treesitter highlights but does for vanilla [ ] add bookmarks.nvim-style config validation
-[ ] popup with keybind info when you press g?
+[ ] g? shows keybinds
-[ ] take inspiration from harpoon and bookmarks about when the file gets saved and where [ ] add keybind to swap waypoint and all its subindented waypoints [ ] allow numbers + motions
+    even telescope couldn't figure out how to make the nested window thing work, so I'll do this instead [ ] take inspiration from harpoon and bookmarks about when the file gets saved and where [ ] add keybind to swap waypoint and all its subindented waypoints [ ] allow numbers + motions